Last updated 23 September 2020

-Over recent years, electronic national ID cards (aka eID cards) have been introduced in numerous countries around the world.
+Over recent years, electronic national ID cards (aka eID cards) have been introduced in numerous countries worldwide.
 Furthermore, they are being utilized with ever-growing enthusiasm by their citizens.

 But in countries yet to adopt such microprocessor-based smart card technology, serious concerns are still voiced.